 <img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=431778&amp;fmt=gif">

-In 1986, Aerosmith's Steven Tyler rammed his microphone stand into some plywood on a music video set shared with Run-DMC.
-The iconic image did much more than bring down a wall separating genres.
+In 1986, Aerosmith’s Steven Tyler smashed his microphone stand through a plywood wall on a shared music video set with Run-DMC.
+The moment did far more than merge rock and hip-hop.
+It shattered cultural boundaries.

 “It didn’t just change music, it changed everything.”